 High school courses are offered year-round at the Kansas City Art Institute.
-All classes give fine art instruction while working with any skill level.
-Courses align with the KCAI Foundation Year and are designed to give a preview of what art school life is like.
-Studio courses in ceramics, fiber, sculpture and woodworking take place in the collegiate studio space.
+All courses provide fine art instruction while working with students at any skill level.
+Courses align with the KCAI Foundation Year.
+Studio courses in ceramics, sculpture and woodworking take place in the collegiate studio space.

-Select courses are offered for one hour of college credit with an additional fee.
+Portfolio Preparation courses are offered every term for one hour of college credit.
 Students are encouraged to take credit courses in sets of three; three hours of college credit are typically equivalent to one college course.
 Courses taken for credit will appear on a student's transcript.

-Participating students choose both a major studio and a studio elective course that emulate the majors offered in the undergraduate program at KCAI.
-In addition to their chosen studios, all students will study Art History, Creative Writing, Life Drawing and Portfolio Preparation.
-Students receive three college credits and professional artwork documentation upon completion of the program.
+Participating students choose both a major studio and a studio elective course that reflect the majors offered in the undergraduate program at KCAI.
+In addition to their chosen studios, all students study Art History, Creative Writing, Life Drawing, and Portfolio Preparation.
+Students receive three college credits upon completion of the program.

 Attending a pre-college program prepares a student for life beyond high school.
 PCAL students spend three-weeks living on our campus to expand their technical skills and build a body of work that stands apart in college applications.
 The college-level curriculum is designed by accomplished-faculty to best represent the rigorous, diverse life of an art and design student.
 All of the instructors are practicing artists and the majority teach for KCAI’s undergraduate program.
 During PCAL, instructors will provide students with skills that will deepen their art practice as well as guidance on how to purposefully prepare a body of work.